vilikin/hattivatti/README.md

 # Hattivatti

-Displays electricity price as a color with a Philips Hue light.
+Displays electricity price as a color with a Philips Hue light bulb.

 ## Deployment